arngll/arngll-spec/n6drc-arngll.md

 Turning on security can add between 10 and 30 bytes per packet, depending on how the security mode is configured.

-The absolute worst-case maximuim packet overhead (assuming 12-character callsigns, security, and a non-zero network id) for a single unicast packet is 44 bytes:
+The absolute worst-case maximum packet overhead (assuming 12-character callsigns, security, and a non-zero network id) for a single unicast packet is 44 bytes: